Pinafore/qanta-codalab/README.md

 }
 ```

+# Managing your own special dependencies

+If you have no special dependencies, you should not have to create your own docker container, the image we provide and the instructions above should suffice in most cases.
+In case you have an environment with some non-standard dependencies, you may want to create a docker container for the environment for replicability purposes.
+You will create your docker container the standard way; some resources that may help: https://docker-curriculum.com/, https://testcollab.com/blog/using-docker-to-manage-and-replicate-test-environments/, https://sweetcode.io/using-docker-reproducible-build-environments/.

 # Codalab

 These instructions show you how to setup and run a codalab compatible model locally, but to submit to codalab you should follow the instructions at [codalab.qanta.org](http://codalab.qanta.org/).